 Walking bridge over Factors Walk with iron railings shaded by the branches of mature oak trees

 This pedestrian bridge on the upper level of Factors Walk near the Thomas Gamble Building is one of my favorite photo spots in the area.
-It looks prettiest in April and May when the Confederate Jasmine is blooming.
+It looks prettiest in April and May when the jasmine is blooming.

 Mid-Level: Factors Walk Tunnels